Why does Victoria have protected places?

-Park Explorers encourages students to discover and care for their natural spaces through place-based inquiry learning.
-The program is designed to engage upper primary school students and strongly links with the Year 3-6 Victorian Curriculum areas of Science, Geography, Health and Physical Education, Critical and Creative Thinking and the cross-curriculum priorities of Sustainability and Aboriginal Histories and Culture.
+The Park Explorers program encourages students to discover and care for their natural spaces through place-based inquiry learning.
+It is designed to engage upper primary school students and strongly links with the Year 3-6 Victorian Curriculum areas of Science, Geography, Health and Physical Education, Critical and Creative Thinking and the cross-curriculum priorities of Sustainability and Aboriginal Histories and Culture.

 Picture Story Books

-A list of picture story books that support the themes within the Park Explorers program.
+A list of Parks Victoria recommended picture story books that support the themes within the Park Explorers program.

-Animal hero literacy resources help emergent and fluent readers to love where they live, develop connections between people and places, and understand how to care for both habitats and species.
+Animal hero literacy resources help emergent and fluent readers to build connections to places and understand how to care for both habitats and species.